 Creating VMware templates is easy and straightforward.
 Templates are a perfect solution when deploying a cluster of virtual machines on the fly.

 Interested in your own virtual server?
-Try Liquid Web’s VMware Private Cloud.
+Try Liquid Web’s Private Cloud powered by VMware.
 Its scalable, redundant, and fully customizable environment comes with DDoS protection, secure firewall, and integrated Acronis backups.
 Reach out to us today and talk to discuss the best solution for you!

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.